HiSA-Team/shadowfax/README.md

 > [!TIP]
 > everything related to `build-dependencies` and `build.rs` affect the host building system and not the `ŧarget` itself.

-The `scripts/environment.sh` will setup extra clang variables to point to the new built `libclang`:
+The `environment.sh` will setup extra clang variables to point to the new built `libclang`:
 ```sh
 export LIBCLANG_STATIC=1
 export LIBCLANG_PATH=$(pwd)/llvm-project-${LLVM_VERSION}.src/build/lib